Hofls/backend/bash/bash.md

 ### When to use bash
-* To store list of simple commands (no ifs, no cycles, no variables...)
+* To sequentially execute simple commands (no ifs, no cycles, no variables...)
 * If Python is not available

 ### In all other cases use Python